Convex-Dev/design/docs/cad/003_encoding/README.md

 A cell encoding MAY contain references ("Refs") to other cells.
 There are two types of reference:

-- Embedded, where the embedded cell's encoding is included within the parent cell encoding
+- **Embedded**, where the embedded cell's encoding is included within the parent cell encoding
-- Branch, where an external reference is encoded as a byte sequence that includes the Value ID of the referenced cell (i.e. the branch)
+- **Branch**, where an external reference is encoded as a byte sequence that includes the Value ID of the referenced cell (i.e. the branch)

 From a functional perspective, the difference between an embedded cell and a branch cell is negligible, with the important exception that following a branch reference will require accessing a separate encoding (typically cached in memory, but if necessary loaded from storage).